7 Nonprofits Leading the Fight Against Human Trafficking

 *This post was originally published on 7/28/17.
 It was updated on 8/17/2022 for National Nonprofit Day.

-Salesforce.org is humbled to be able to partner with nonprofits around the world to bring awareness to “World Day Against Trafficking in Persons”, July 30, 2017.
-Here are just a few that are leveraging Salesforce technology to stop human trafficking and support those who have fallen victim to this horrible crime.
+Salesforce.org is humbled to partner with nonprofits around the world to bring awareness to World Day Against Human Trafficking.
+Human trafficking organizations advocate for stronger anti-trafficking laws, provide services and support for victims of trafficking crimes, and develop long-term strategies to end human trafficking.
+Here are just a few anti-trafficking nonprofit organizations that are leveraging Salesforce technology to fight human trafficking and support survivors of these crimes.

 Mission: The Code (short for “The Code of Conduct for the Protection of Children from Sexual Exploitation in Travel and Tourism”) is an industry-driven initiative to provide tourism businesses with the tools, knowledge, and support they need to prevent the sexual exploitation of children.